1coderookie/KobraGoNeoInsights/docs/printserver.md

 I won't go deeper here though due to my lack of experience with this solution - you'll find many information about this around the web.
 One of those sources of information I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).

 Besides the possibilty to use your old android device as a printserver, you can also use it as an additional screen for software like OctoPrint.
 That means that you don't install e.g. OctoPrint itself on the android device - you install an app which connects with the running instance of OctoPrint and gives you a nice UI on your smartphone.
 By doing so you could mount your old phone at the printer and interact with OctoPrint using your touchscreen or just have certain information displayed at the screen.

+However, it should be mentioned here that it seems to be a bit like gambling to find the right device which connects with the USB chip being used at the printers mainboard and that can be charged parallel to being connected to the printer as well.
+It might even occur that the mainboard might get affected somehow if one applies 5V to it through the USB-C connector.

 ??? tip "KlipperScreen On An Old Android Device"